EU says concerned North Korea increasing nuclear warhead ability

-VIENNA (Reuters) - The European Union said on Wednesday it was concerned that North Korea - which has threatened to carry out a new nuclear test - was enhancing its ability to miniaturize nuclear warheads for the country’s missiles.
+VIENNA, June 4 (Reuters) - The European Union said on Wednesday it was concerned that North Korea - which has threatened to carry out a new nuclear test - was enhancing its ability to miniaturise nuclear warheads for the country’s missiles.

 In a statement at a meeting of the 35-nation governing board of the U.N.
 International Atomic Energy Agency (IAEA), the 28-nation EU said it was “deeply concerned” about reports that North Korea may be preparing a fourth nuclear test since 2006.

-“We remain equally concerned that the DPRK (Democratic People’s Republic of Korea) is increasing its ability to miniaturize nuclear warheads for their missiles,” the statement read.
+“We remain equally concerned that the DPRK (Democratic People’s Republic of Korea) is increasing its ability to miniaturise nuclear warheads for their missiles,” the statement read.
 It did not give details.

 But there has been a shift in thinking since North Korea conducted a nuclear test in February last year and amid on-off indications it is preparing another, and some experts now say it may be closer than previously thought to putting a nuclear warhead on a missile.

-The isolated and poverty-stricken state, which regularly threatens to destroy the United States and South Korea, defends its nuclear program as a “treasured sword” to counter what it sees as U.S.-led hostility.
+The isolated and poverty-stricken state, which regularly threatens to destroy the United States and South Korea, defends its nuclear programme as a “treasured sword” to counter what it sees as U.S.-led hostility.

-No one outside the inner circle of North Korea’s nuclear program fully knows what advances the country has made.
+No one outside the inner circle of North Korea’s nuclear programme fully knows what advances the country has made.
+(Reporting by Fredrik Dahl; Editing by Sonya Hepinstall)